nounch/patricia/lib/patricia/views/wiki/welcome.md

   list of matching pages.
 - Regular expressions can be used.

+## GitHub Flavored Markdown

+With the `-g` command line switch you can use GitHub Flavored Markdown.
+This will force *all* pages to be rendered using the `github-markdown` gem.
+Consequence: All the markup languages supported by this gem are supported by Patircia.

 ## Keyboard Shortcuts

-- Press `?` to get a list of all keyboard shortcuts.
+Press `?` to get a list of all keyboard shortcuts.

 ---------------------------------------------------------------------------